 We have adopted a procedure called "householding," which the SEC has approved.
 Under this procedure, we deliver a single copy of our proxy materials to multiple stockholders who share the same address, unless we have received contrary instructions from one or more of such stockholders.
-This procedure reduces our printing costs, mailing costs and fees.
+This procedure reduces our printing costs, mailing costs, and fees.
 Stockholders who participate in householding will continue to be able to access and receive separate proxy cards.
-Upon written or oral request, we will deliver promptly a separate copy of our proxy materials to any stockholder at a shared address to which we delivered a single copy of any of these materials.
-To receive a separate copy, or, if a stockholder is receiving multiple copies, to request that we only send a single copy of our proxy materials, such stockholder may contact us at:
+Upon request, we will deliver promptly a separate copy of our proxy materials to any stockholder at a shared address to which we delivered a single copy of any of these materials.
+To receive a separate copy, or, if a stockholder is receiving multiple copies, to request that we only send a single copy of our proxy materials, such stockholder may contact Broadridge Financial Solutions, Inc. by calling 1-866-540-7095 or in writing at 51 Mercedes Way, Edgewood, New York 11717, Attention: Householding Department.
+Street name stockholders may contact their broker, bank, or other nominee to request information about householding.